 For example, those with very wide feet, very high or low arches, or with a particularly wide or narrow heel may experience discomfort.
 It is recommended to get a half size up from your normal casual shoe size and this can help.
 If you are unsure of whether to size up, contacting Asolo directly for assistance if your best bet.

 Lack Wet Traction

 The tread and lug depth of the Fugitive GTX is versatile, ideal for a variety of activities.
 While it’s difficult to find complaints about the sole, some customers find that the traction is disappointing in wet conditions.

 Crossing small streams, hiking over wet leaves or rocks, or walking through muddy areas can leave some feeling like they can trust the shoe.
 These are designed as all-season shoes so they should be able to handle wet terrain, but it seems that Asolo misjudged how aggressive the tread should have been.
 This issue shouldn’t be the sole reason to skip on these boots, but it is something to consider.

-Despite the two small downsides with the Fugitive GTX, these boots are still highly rated and recommended.
-Any outdoor enthusiast could use a quality pair of lightweight boots that they can do a little bit of everything in- and this model is perfect for that.
+Despite the two small downsides of the Fugitive GTX, these boots are still highly rated and recommended.
+Any outdoor enthusiast could use a quality pair of lightweight boots.